GetSomeRest/library-javascript-view.and.data.api/README.md

 ##Setup/Usage Instructions

 * Include relevant js files in your html project
-* See html sample files for example on how to use the libs
+* See html sample files for example on how to use the libs:

+- Autodesk.ADN.Toolkit.ViewData.js: see view-data-wrapper-test.html
+- Autodesk.ADN.Toolkit.Viewer.js: see viewer-test.html

 ## License